Distributing Exponents (Power Rule) - Algebra 2

 Simplify:

-When an exponent is being raised by another exponent, we multiply the exponents and keep the base the same.
+When dealing with exponents raising another exponent, we just multiply the powers and keep the base the same.

-When an exponent is being raised by another exponent, we multiply the exponents and keep the base the same.
+When dealing with exponents raising another exponent, we just multiply the powers and keep the base the same.

 Simplify: